 - Adjust your workstation.
 Position your screen to reduce glare from overhead lights, windows, and other sources.
 Use an anti-glare and blue blocking screen filter if possible.
 Ideally, the center of your computer screen should be about 20 degrees below eye level and 20 inches away from your face.
 Hold tablets and smaller devices about 16 inches away.

 - Seek vision therapy.
 Some optometrists specialize in vision therapy, which consists of training exercises to strengthen your eyes.
 It’s like going to the gym, but for your eye muscles!
 After several sessions, many people notice more comfortable and clear vision.

 If you are squinting, having trouble focusing, or have increased headaches, an optometrist can determine if you have CVS and need glasses.
 Even if you feel you have good vision, a minor prescription can relieve many signs of CVS.

-De Leon, M. (2020).
+- Review of Optometry.
 Screen Time: Disruptive, But Not Inherently Destructive.
-Review of Optometry.

 - BMJ Ophthalmology.
 Digital eye strain: prevalence, measurement and amelioration.